walbourn/directxtkmodelviewer/ReadMe.txt

 ***PC***

-Run VS 2013 or 2015
+Run VS 2013, 2015, or 2017

 Open Project/Solution...
-"DirectXTKModelViewer_Desktop_201x.sln"
+"DirectXTKModelViewer_Desktop_201?.sln"

-Ensure "DirectXTKModelViewer_Desktop_201x" is the "StartUp Project"
+Ensure "DirectXTKModelViewer_Desktop_201?" is the "StartUp Project"

 Build and Run (F5)

 ***Xbox One***

-Open "Xbox One XDK Command Prompt"

-cd to DirectXTK\Src\Shaders

-run "CompileShaders.cmd xbox"

-Run VS 2015
+Run VS 2015 or 2017

 Open Project/Solution...
-"DirectXTKModelViewer_XDK_2015.sln"
+"DirectXTKModelViewer_XDK_201?.sln"

-Ensure "DirectXTKModelViewer_XDK_2015" is the "StartUp Project"
+Ensure "DirectXTKModelViewer_XDK_201?" is the "StartUp Project"

 Build and Run (F5) or use Deploy Solution

+NOTE: On supported platforms, you can use the -render4K command-line option.

 ------------------